• We are available for any custom works this month

 Behind every successful technology company is a visionary, effective and efficient technopreneur.
 In this course, students will be exposed to entrepreneurship and apply their entrepreneurial skills in developing an advanced technology that could be a basis for the creation and development of a technology-based venture.
 This course is designed to inculcate the entrepreneurial skills among science and technology cluster students and promote the development of technology-based entrepreneurship knowledge.
 The course delivery combines both theoretical and practical aspects of technology entrepreneurship.
 Theoretical aspect is looking at the important elements in understanding technology entrepreneurship, while practical aspect is engaging the students to develop their technology based idea business blueprint.
 The course has two key components of face-to-face lectures and practical project based assignments monitored with the course lecturer.

-FINANCIAL ACCOUNTING AND REPORTING 3
+FINANCIAL ACCOUNTING 2

 FINANCIAL ACCOUNTING AND REPORTING 4